 2 Staff Resistance

-Not everyone in the medical staff would be open to the idea of technological implementation in the establishment.
-In addition, there are health practitioners who are doubtful about the efficacy of electronic health records.
-They may show reluctance to give up the documentation process.
-In some cases, the staff lack awareness about the current technological advancements and the comprehensive benefits of it.
+There continues to be resistance amongst staff members regarding the idea of EHR implementation in the establishment.
+In addition, there are health practitioners who are doubtful about the efficacy of electronic health records and the privacy protocols.
+They may show reluctance to give up the documentation process due to the lack of digital integration.
+In some cases, the staff lack awareness of the current technological advancements and the comprehensive benefits of EHR implementation.
 It leads to the delayed implementation of EHR.

 3 Training is time-consuming

-Prior to deploying the EHR system, the staff needs to be given thorough training about the new workflow.
-The physicians and the medical team has to spend extra time and put in extra effort to understand the new system.
+Before the implementation of EHR systems, the staff needs to be given thorough training about the new workflow.
+The providers and the medical team have to spend extra time and put in extra effort to understand the new system to adjust their work accordingly.
 It is a time-consuming process and a hassle for both the staff and the management.
-Small and mid-sized organizations fear the loss of business during the training phase.
+Small and mid-sized organizations fear the loss of business during the training phase causing barriers to implementing EHR systems in their organizations.
 Also, the staff may, at times, consider it an unnecessary effort.

 4 Lack of usability

-If the EHR system is inadequate to fit into the existing workflow, physicians find it difficult to adapt to it.
-The one-size-fits-all rule does not suit the EHR system as the workflow of a dentist differs from that of a cardiologist and likewise.
-The flaws in the design or the inadequacy of training decrease the ease of using the software.
+If the EHR system is inadequate to fit into the existing workflow, providers find it difficult to adapt to it.
+The one-size-fits-all rule does not suit the EHR system as the workflow of a therapist compared to that of a cardiologist and likewise.
+The flaws in the design or the inadequacy of training decrease the ease of using the EHR software.
+Compromised health care data can have fatal consequences on patient health outcomes.

 5 Data Privacy

-Another major EHR implementation challenge is the data privacy concerns of the patient community as well as the provider.
+Another major challenge of EHR is the data privacy concerns of the patient and provider community.
 The stakeholders often voice concerns over the risk of data leakage due to a natural disaster or a cyber attack.
 The federal rule has imposed a national policy to protect the confidentiality of personal health data.
 In case of a security breach, the organization may get into a legal hassle and have to spend millions of dollars to settle the dispute.
-Hence, it becomes a major responsibility of the provider to ensure data security of the EHR.
+Hence, it becomes a major responsibility of the provider to ensure the data security of the EHR systems.

 6 Data Migration

-It is a logistical nightmare for the staff to export paper-based documents to date to the digital records.
-There will be large chunks of documents about the medical history of hundreds of patients and data entry might become a tedious and a time-consuming task for the staff.
-This is a major EHR implementation challenge for hospitals and effort is doubled if there is no proper format in the former system.
+It is a logistical nightmare for the staff to export paper-based documents to digital records.
+There will be large chunks of documents about the medical history of hundreds of patients and data entry might become a tedious and time-consuming task for the staff.
+This is one of the major EHR implementation challenges for hospitals and effort is doubled if there is no proper format in the former system.

 7 Limitation of Technical Resources

 This is one of the EHR implementation challenges often faced by small clinical establishments and private health practitioners.
-They rarely own an in-house technical team.
+They rarely own an in-house team with technical expertise and provider supervision.
 Moreover, they might not have the required hardware to equip the EHR solution.
-It is a huge expense to build an in-house technical team and buy hardware, which is a common reason for small and mid-sized healthcare providers for delaying the EHR implementation process.
+It is a huge expense to build an in-house team with proper staff with adequate expertise and buy hardware, which is a common reason for small and mid-sized healthcare providers for delaying the EHR implementation process.

 9 Lack of Proper Planning

-More or less, EHR implementation brings in a cultural change in the organization than a mere technological upgrade.
-Hence, the change management aspects of EHR implementation become a real challenge.
-It needs to be strategically planned in advance and commitment is expected from all stakeholders.
-The successful implementation and sustainability of the EHR system will be a far-fetched dream without a great amount of planning involved.
+More or less, EHR implementation brings in a cultural change in the organization rather than a mere technological upgrade.
+Hence, the change in management aspects of EHR implementation become a real challenge.
+It needs to be strategically planned and commitment is expected from all stakeholders.
+Without having a structuralized plan for EHR implementation can lead to data breaches and cybersecurity threats to patient information.
+The successful implementation and sustainability of the EHR systems can be a far-fetched dream without a great amount of planning involved.

 10 Lack of Communication

-Effective communication between the healthcare provider and the IT vendor is essential to build an EHR system that gives the desired results.
-It is not a one-time activity but a continuous process to ensure that the expectations of both the parties are met.
-The concerns and feedbacks of the provider should be addressed appropriately and the vendor should be able to build effective tools as per the requirement of the provider.
-Without proper communication, the goals cannot be met.
+Effective communication between the healthcare provider, IT vendor, and the patients is essential to building an EHR system that gives the desired results.
+It is not a one-time activity but a continuous process to ensure that the expectations of all the parties are met.
+The concerns and feedback of the provider should be addressed appropriately and the vendor should be able to build effective tools as per the requirement of the provider.
+Without proper communication, the goals cannot be met, hence creating a massive poll of EHR challenges in integrating data collection systems.

 The EHR adoption rate has gone up rapidly in recent years.
 Subsequently, health IT experts, as well as administrators, have come up with strategic solutions to solve the common challenges faced by providers in the implementation of EHR.
 If you are a healthcare provider in the market for building an efficient EHR system, here’s a list of solutions to make the process easier and manageable.